Caring for Your Pet Chinchilla

 When picking up your chinchilla, care should be taken to not grab him suddenly.
 Chinchillas have a defensive mechanism that allows them to “drop” their fur to evade a predator.
 This is called “fur slip.”
 Chinchillas respond well to a soft voice and slower movements when first approached.
 Chinchillas will nibble or nip at times especially if your scent is not familiar to them.
 Before picking your chinchilla up, let him smell the open palm of your hand.
 Once acquainted, lightly grasp the base of his tail while scooping him up quickly with your other hand.
 Hold him against your body to alleviate anxiety.

 To provide a happy, healthy atmosphere for your chinchillas, Petland recommends the following necessary, and fun accessories.
 We have listed them as your new pet’s four basic needs: Nutritional, Environmental, Maintenance and Behavioural.
 When you meet these needs and provide a loving environment, your chinchillas can live a long and happy life.
-Typically, a healthy chinchilla may live 10 to 15 years (some up to 22 years).
+Typically, a healthy chinchilla may live about 15 years (some up to 22 years).

 ENVIRONMENTAL